We need you! Please register your loved one with us so we can speed up the pace to find a cure for CHD2-related disorders Register Here

 Learn More

 Being diagnosed with CHD2 is devastating and overwhelming.
-Learning to accept your diagnosis and live with the disease can be incredibly difficult.
-Our community was created to help aid this confusing state and help to bring peace of mind to individuals struggling with the disease.
+Learning to accept your diagnosis and live with the disorder can be incredibly difficult.
+Our community was created to help aid this confusing state and help to bring peace of mind to individuals struggling with the disorder.